an-Iceberg/PGE_sample_project_setup/README.md

 ## A fully set up project structure with debug and release commands for Visual Studio Code

-All you need to do is clone this repo and start coding.
+All you need to do is clone this repo and start coding in the `src` directory.

-Be sure to change this readme and remove the `.gitignore` files in the build folders.
+Don't forget to change or delete this readme and remove the `.gitignore` files in the build folders if you don't plan on publishing this project anywhere.
 They're only there because github ignores empty folders.
+Also add a folder named `graphics` or `sprites` if you want to add any sprites or decals to your program.
+The `docs` folder is only there if you want to also take advantage of github pages to publish your project to the web using WASM, otherwise it can be removed as well.

 I try to keep the olc::PGE header file updated with the latest release but it isn't guaranteed to be the case.
 It's best if you use your own copy.